Custom virtual entity data providers

 Custom data providers require substantial development resources to create and maintain.
 You must have fundamental knowledge of the following areas:

 - The external data source schema and associated data access techniques.
 This domain knowledge is specific to the external data source type.

 - Dynamics 365 for Customer Engagement apps metadata schema; for more information see The metadata and data models in Microsoft Dynamics 365 for Customer Engagement apps.

-- Dynamics 365 for Customer Engagement apps event system; for more information see Introduction to the event framework.
+- Dynamics 365 for Customer Engagement apps event system; for more information see Event Framework.